Spousal Support First-Class Representation in Family Law

 These factors can include:

-• The earning capacities of both parties
+• The earning capacities of both spouses

-• How long the marriage endured
+• The length of the marriage

-• The ability of the paying spouse to provide support
+• Ability of the paying spouse to provide support

-• The financial needs of both parties
+• Financial needs and obligations of both spouses

-• The ages and health of both parties
+• Ages and health of both parties

-• Each party’s financial obligations and assets
+• Both parties’ financial obligations and assets

 Read More Read Less